DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/README.md

 ### The display rgb light component explained

-Cklick on the text "Display" of the RGB light component to open detailed settings.
-Here you can set brightness, color and effects.
+Click on the text "Control" of the RGB light component to open detailed settings.
+Here you can set brightness, color and select effects.

 ![RGB light dialog](light_view.png)